 Avoiding actions that are or could reasonably be perceived as mismanagement, misconduct or fraud.

 Notifying a manager or the governance body of any action that breaches this policy, an associated procedure, or a relevant financial standard or principle.

-Procedures

-Governance body members and manager-level staff are responsible people for the purposes of financial management and governance, as per the Australian Charities and Not-for-profits Commission (see Appendix 1, section: Responsible People and charity money)

 Governance Body Responsibilities

 The governance body holds responsibility for setting and maintaining Organisation’s strategic direction, providing financial oversight, and determining financial viability.
 Outline the governance body’s responsibilities.
-The following are core responsibilities.
-Adapt/Add to/Contextualise them as appropriate.
-If your organisation has a finance-focused sub-committee, add a procedure/sub-procedure outlining the sub-committees responsibilities and operations.
+The following are core/common responsibilities.
+Adapt, add to and contextualise them as appropriate.
+If your organisation’s governance body has a finance-focused sub-committee, add a procedure/sub-procedure outlining the sub-committee’s responsibilities and operations.

 The governance body: